 Designated operators will run all crafts only.
-A site-specific authorized operator's license will be issued and kept on the operation at all time while operating said skiff craft.
+A site-specific authorized operator's license will be issued and kept on the operation at all times while operating said skiff craft.
 Local state and government boater operator educational requirements must also be met for an employee to be a legal authorized operator.

 A designated safety skiff is required on all construction areas where employees are working on or above water.
-Per OSHA and L&I, a designated safety skiff/rescue boat must be capable of being launched by a single person and able to reach the individual(s) needing rescue within 3-4 minutes.
+Per OSHA and L&I requirements, a designated safety skiff/rescue boat must be capable of being launched by a single person and able to reach the individual(s) needing rescue within 3-4 minutes.
 The Safety Skiff shall be equipped with the following items:

 - Paddle with T-Top

-- Life Ring with 90 feet of Throw Rope
+- Life ring with 90 feet of throw rope

 - 1 10lb ABC rated fire extinguisher

 - Boat Hook or Pike Pole

 - Anchor with line

-- Working Outboard w/ Fuel
+- · Working outboard with fuel

 - Picking attachments on the skiff with bridle (do not use Molly's for picking skiffs).

 - Handrail (Bailey Rail)

-- · Skiff Capacity stenciled (or welded) on the side of the skiff
+- Skiff capacity stenciled (or welded) on the side of the skiff

-- Waterproof Emergency box containing:
+- Waterproof emergency box containing:

-- First-Aid kit
+- First-Aid Kit

 - o Flares

-- o Air Horn
+- Air Horn